The aftermath of mass shootings infiltrates every corner of survivors’ lives

-CHICAGO (AP) — More than a year after 11-year-old Mayah Zamora was airlifted out of Uvalde, Texas, after being critically injured in the Robb Elementary school shooting that killed 19 children and two teachers, the family is still reeling.
+CHICAGO (AP) — More than a year after 11-year-old Mayah Zamora was airlifted out of Uvalde, Texas, where she was critically injured in the Robb Elementary school shooting that killed 19 children and two teachers, the family is still reeling.

 Knocks on the door startle Mayah into a panic.
 The family is skipping Fourth of July celebrations to avoid booming fireworks.
 An outing to the Little Mermaid movie requires noise-canceling headphones.